James Madison University Bioscience Building Landscape

-The new Bioscience Building landscape serves as a laboratory for learning within the growing east campus of James Madison University.
+The Bioscience Building landscape serves as a laboratory for learning within the growing east campus of James Madison University.
 The designers collaborated with faculty to create a landscape that operates as a teaching tool for environmental science students.
-Educational gardens feature unique and thought provoking displays of native plants grouped by family.
+Educational gardens feature unique and thought-provoking displays of native plants grouped by family.
 Outdoor classrooms are surrounded by gardens with a variety of native trees and perennials.
 A green roof, rills, swales, and rain gardens expose the conveyance and treatment of stormwater flowing through the site.
 These features overlap with circulation paths and gathering spaces to encourage student interaction with the landscape systems.

 - The systematic educational gardens feature plants grouped together by family.
 Faculty provided input on plant selection so that the gardens could be used for coursework.